-One researcher (Dr M. Hoogman) from the Radboud University in Holland, who carried out a large study with 81 other international researchers, was quoted in Science Daily (Feb 16, 2017) as stating:
+Dr M. Hoogman from Radboud University in The Netherlands, who led a large study with 81 researchers, was quoted in Science Daily (Feb 16, 2017):

 To receive a diagnosis of ADHD, symptoms must meet specific diagnostic criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 This includes a minimum number of symptoms and a level of severity that must be present in multiple settings, such as work, home, or school.

-At our service, we use a combination of clinical interviews, rating scales, and behavioural observations to assess symptoms and determine if a diagnosis of ADHD is appropriate.
+At Berkeley Psychiatrists, we use a combination of clinical interviews, rating scales, and behavioural observations to assess symptoms and determine if a diagnosis of ADHD is appropriate.
 We also consider the impact of symptoms on daily functioning and assess for any co-occurring conditions that may be contributing to symptoms.

 Other conditions, such as anxiety, depression, or substance use disorders, can sometimes mimic symptoms of ADHD.
 Our team of psychiatrists are experienced in identifying and differentiating between these conditions, and can provide appropriate treatment recommendations.